WBBB

+WBBB has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations in the U.S. The transmitter tower is on Old Sorrell Road near Blaney Franks Road in Apex, close to Lake Wheeler.

 History

+Early years

-The station was signed on in 1949 by the Raleigh News and Observer as WNAO-FM to simulcast sister station WNAO 850 AM.
-The stations were sold to Sir Walter Television effective February 13, 1953.
-In 1955 the station became WKIX-FM, simulcasting much of sister AM WKIX's top 40 format.
-This move was out of necessity as WKIX (AM)'s 10 kW signal was powered down to a directional 5 kW at night, preventing the station from having full area coverage.
-In 1972, WKIX-FM changed format to easy listening WYYD.
+The station signed on the air in 1948.Broadcasting Yearbook 1950 page 228.
+Retrieved Aug.
+3, 2025.
+It was owned by the Raleigh News and Observer and was a network affiliate of ABC Radio.
+The original call sign was WNAO-FM, simulcasting sister station WNAO 850 AM.

+The stations were sold to Sir Walter Television, effective February 13, 1953.
+In 1955, the station became WKIX-FM, simulcasting much of the programming heard on WKIX 850.
+When that station switched to a Top 40 format, WKIX-FM continued to simulcast.
+This move was out of necessity as WKIX 850's 10,000-watt daytime signal was powered down to a directional 5,000 watts at night, preventing the station from having full area coverage.

+Beautiful music and Soft AC

+In the late 1960s, the Federal Communications Commission began encouraging simulcast stations to offer a different format on the FM dial.
+In 1972, WKIX-FM changed its format to beautiful music using the call letters WYYD.
+It played quarter hour sweeps of mostly instrumental music with only a few commercial interruptions per hour.

-In a change announced in March 1983, WYYD gave up its Carson Radio Services beautiful music format for a new sound without instrumentals described as "between beautiful music and adult contemporary" by general manager Ed Weiss.
+In a change announced in March 1983, WYYD gave up its Carson Radio Services beautiful music format for a new sound.
+It played almost no instrumentals and was described as "between beautiful music and adult contemporary" by general manager Ed Weiss.
 Burkhart, Abrams, Michaels, Douglas & Associates consulted on the format that included Neil Diamond, Barry Manilow, Barbra Streisand and Kenny Rogers and offered four songs in a row.

 Two years later WYYD changed its letters to WYLT ("Lite 96.1"), playing soft adult contemporary music.

-In 1992, WYLT had a disco show called "Saturday Night Fever" airing on Saturday evenings.
+In 1992, WYLT had a disco music show called "Saturday Night Fever" airing on Saturday evenings.